chaseruskin/legoHDL/src/pkgmngr/docs.md

 ## Download and Installation

-Ensure you have a version of python >=3.0 and run:
+Ensure you have a version of python >=3.0 and git installed and run:

 ```pip install legohdl```